Frequently Asked Questions

 *Learners in grades 10-12 using a Chromebook will need to purchase a Chrome Education Upgrade licence (approx R880) in order for their textbook and exam applications to function.
 Our IT team will guide you through the purchase and implementation of the licence.

-What additional options are most highly recommended?
+What additional hardware options are most highly recommended?

 These items make a big difference in your child’s online experience: